biocompute-objects/biocompute-object-llm/rag/docs/usage.md

 ### Embedding Model

 The embedding model is responsible for converting the text into a numerical representation, or embedding.
-The embedding model is used to transform both the query and the documents in the data store into embeddings which are then compared to find the most similar documents relating to the query.
+The embedding model is used to transform both the query and the chunked nodes into embeddings which are then compared to find the most similar nodes relating to the query during the information retrieval process.
 Different embedding models can significantly impact the performance of the RAG pipeline.
+Additionally, different embedding models perform optimally on different chunk sizes, so the embedding model choice should ideally be harmonized with the chosen chunking strategy.

 The currently supported embedding models are: